 Among the most important decisions you’ll make in your lifetime is where to retire.
-Whether you plan to stay in your area or state, or move to another, here are a few important factors to consider in choosing a place to put down new roots. wherever you look, an SRES® can help you gather the information you’ll need to make a sound decision for buyers and sellers in your situation.
+Whether you plan to stay in your city, Province, or move to another country altogether – here are a few important factors to consider in choosing a place to put down new roots.
+Wherever you look, an SRES® can help you gather the information you’ll need to make a sound decision for buyers and sellers in your situation.

 Accessible health Care